kcereno/kc---dv01-Frontend-Challenge-202103/README.md

-# dv01 Frontend Challenge by Karl Cereno
+# Loan Analysis by Karl Cereno

-This is my submission for the dv01 Frontend Engineer Challenge.
 I have developed a feature-rich web application to effectively visualize loan data metrics.
 Leveraging modern technologies such as React, TypeScript, Tailwind CSS, Redux for state management, and Recharts for dynamic bar chart generation, I aimed to create an intuitive and interactive experience for users.

 ## Installation